robert-claypool/nangular/client/README.md

 ## Running end-to-end tests

 Run `ng e2e` for end-to-end tests with [Protractor](http://www.protractortest.org/).
-Before running these tests, make sure you are serving the app with `ng serve`.

 # Dev and Debugging
 Run `ng serve`, this launches a Webpack dev server.